 2. #squadgoals.
 Do you consider yourself more of a lone wolf?
 Even if that’s your style socially, it isn’t going to create many opportunities for you in business.
 To find success as a trader, one of the best things you can do is surround yourself with a great group of peers.
-My the best stock trading chatroom.offers a great initial network of peers, who are similar-minded and probably have similar goals.
+My stock trading chatroom to be in right now.offers a great initial network of peers, who are similar-minded and probably have similar goals.
 The value of having a crew like this cannot be overlooked.
 Not only does it give you a sense of community and make you feel as if you fit in, but you also feel like you’re in it together.
 You’ll have people to share your ups and downs with, and to help inspire each other.
 And as your careers develop, it can create trading opportunities for you…that’s why this is

 3. Network.
 Business opportunities are all about relationships.
 In addition to making friends with your peers, also branch out and try to create a professional network.
 This can be made up of other traders, as well as business people in other sectors.
 You never know when an opportunity might arise as the result of a professional relationship you’ve forged…and I have several Millionaire students thanks to the hard work of so many people I’ve met along the way who now help me teach too!